Open Archives Night: Shore Thing!

 At Wednesday night’s event, subtitled “30 Miles of Fairhaven Coastline in 30 Objects,” patrons had the opportunity to view a variety of materials from across our collections, including a 19th century whaling log, a scrapbook owned by Mark Twain, and old photographs of Fort Phoenix.

 Many patrons who came to the program gravitated toward items referencing town businesses or events that they could personally remember.
-Some shared stories of their own experiences in the 1954 Hurricane, or of their parents’ experiences in the even more devastating 1936 hurricane.
-Others connected with business records from the maritime industry, including from Union Wharf and Pierce and Kilburn.
+Some shared stories of their own experiences in the 1954 Hurricane, or of their parents’ experiences in the even more devastating 1938 hurricane.
+Others connected with business records from the maritime industry, including from Union Wharf and the Frank C. Taylor marine construction company.

 We want to thank everyone who came out on a hot and humid evening to explore the history of Fairhaven’s coastline.
 We hope you will make it to a future Open Archives Night!
 If you have ideas about what our next topic should be, please reach out to us: vhurst@sailsinc.org 508-992-5342.